-Dieldrin, 11⁄2 per cent dust.

-Co-ral, 1⁄2 per cent dust.
+Dieldrin, 11/2 per cent dust.
+Co-ral, 1/2 per cent dust.
 Malathion, 5 per cent dust.

-Rotenone, 3⁄4 or 1 per cent dust.
+Rotenone, % or 1 per cent dust.
+Diazinon, 2 per cent dust.

-Do not use lindane.

 Note:

 Dieldrin is a very effective treatment for keds, but its use is limited to a single dust treatment of adult animals immediately following shearing.
 Use other dusting materials within the limits given in the section on Warnings.